-On the operational and business front, Specialized made considerable improvements.
-The company updated policies and procedures to align with the Group's new operating model, and signed a revenue sharing agreement with Business for All PTT services.
-In addition, Specialized focused on improving its business platforms, notably the development of the PTT services platform (Kodiak from Motorola Global).
+On the operational and business front, Specialized In addition to these services, Specialized launched EMP, made considerable improvements.
+The company updated a digital platform designed to streamline daily operations policies and procedures to align with the Group's and incident management.
+This platform enhances new operating model, and signed a revenue sharing efficiency in planning and response, offering greater agreement with Business for All PTT services.
+In addition, visibility into operations through an integrated control Specialized focused on improving its business platforms, panel.
+These innovations by Specialized are geared notably the development of the PTT services platform towards facilitating and improving enterprise transmission (Kodiak from Motorola Global). and communication management, thus contributing to overall organizational efficiency and effectiveness.